kristinakobrock/RepDHDebias/README.md

 ## Code
 Please find all code in this folder.
-* `Debias_Glove.ipynb`: This notebook loads the required datasets and executes our implementation of Double-Hard Debias.
+* `Debias_Glove.ipynb`: This notebook loads the required datasets and executes our implementation of **Double-Hard Debias**.
 The obtained Double-Hard debiased embedding is saved in  `debiased.zip`.
 The [pickle](https://docs.python.org/3/library/pickle.html) module is needed for reading it out.
 * `Evaluations.ipynb`: This notebook loads the baseline datasets, the Double-Hard debiased embedding obtained by the original authors and the Double-Hard debiased embedding obtained by our implementation of the algorithm.
-The embeddings are evaluated based on standard word embedding tasks: WEAT ([Caliskan et al.](https://arxiv.org/abs/1608.07187)), the Neighborhood Metric ([Gonen & Goldberg 2019](https://arxiv.org/abs/1903.03862)) the MSR analogy task ([Mikolov et al. 2013a](https://www.aclweb.org/anthology/N13-1090/)) and the Google word analogy task ([Mikolov et al. 2013b](https://arxiv.org/abs/1301.3781v3)).
+The embeddings are evaluated based on standard word embedding tasks: **WEAT** ([Caliskan et al.](https://arxiv.org/abs/1608.07187)), the **Neighborhood Metric** ([Gonen & Goldberg 2019](https://arxiv.org/abs/1903.03862)) the **MSR analogy task** ([Mikolov et al. 2013a](https://www.aclweb.org/anthology/N13-1090/)) and the **Google word analogy task** ([Mikolov et al. 2013b](https://arxiv.org/abs/1301.3781v3)).
 * `Frequency_in_Glove.ipynb`: Please view this notebook for our re-implementation of the pilot study conducted by Wang et al. (2020) in the **Motivation** part of their paper.
 It is designed to motivate the main change from Hard Debias to Double-Hard Debias, i.e. removing the frequency direction of the embedding additionally to removing its gender direction.

 ## Report
-You can find our full report in this folder.
+You can find the full report in this folder.